invertase/react-native-firebase/pages/quick-start/ios-firebase-credentials.md

 ---
 title: Adding Firebase credentials to your iOS app
-description: Firebase provides a google-services.json file containing your Firebase project credentials.
+description: Firebase provides a GoogleService-Info.plist file containing your Firebase project credentials.
 Learn how to add this to your React Native project.
 ---

-# Adding Firebase credentials to your Android app
+# Adding Firebase credentials to your iOS app

-Firebase provides a `GoogleService-Info.plist` file containing a set of credentials for iOS devices.
+The Firebase console provides a `GoogleService-Info.plist` file containing a set of credentials for iOS devices to use when authenticating with your Firebase project.

-React Native Firebase uses this file to ensure any connection to a Firebase project is genuine.
+We'll quickly walk through the process of retrieving this file and installing it into your iOS project.

 ## Generating the credentials

-The credential file is generated automatically from the Firebase [console](https://console.firebase.google.com/).
+The credential file can be generated from the Firebase [console](https://console.firebase.google.com/):

 - Select your Firebase project.
 - Go to the general project settings: 'Project settings' -> 'General'.